 What does PowerClerk Interconnect do in the process of connecting solar panels to the grid?

-Utility clients of PowerClerk Interconnect are provided access to help them ease the application and utility management process for interconnecting distributed generation systems, such as solar panels, to the grid.
-It also manages the application workflow by providing a common platform for utilities and applicants to communicate, track application status, and process applications.
+Utility clients of PowerClerk Interconnect are provided access to help them ease the application and utility management process for interconnecting distributed generation systems as solar panels to the grid.
+It also manages the application work flow by providing a common platform to utilities and applicants to communicate, track application status, and process applications.